UAPROGRAMER/pygine/README.md

 ## Engine

 Engine is a heart of your program.
-To create a game you first create an Engine and then start a mainloop function.
+To create a game you first create an Engine and then start a mainloop function. <br/>
+Engine includes this functions:
+* init
+* mainloop
+* draw_fps

+### Init
+Intializes Engine and pygame.

+### Mainloop
+Mainloop is a function that runs a loop until game is closed.
+This function do all work at processing and drawing Nodes. <br/>
+Mainloop runs tasks in this sequence:
+* Cheking events (like exit)
+* Updating Keys
+* Processing Nodes
+* Drawing everything
+* Updating display